hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 ### Implementations of single activities
 > Description of the implementation of live activities.
 Each implementation pattern should be described through its concrete incarnation in the system (including detailed and specific code or code references) and as an abstract concept.

-TODO
+> #### Example: Scrubbing
+> The mouse event in the editor is captured and if the underlying AST element allows for scrubbing a slider is rendered.
+On changing the slider the value in the source code is adjusted, the method including the value is recompiled.
+After the method was compiled and installed in the class, the execution continues.
+When the method is executed during stepping the effects of the modified value become apparent.

+> Abstract form: Scrubbing is enabled through incremental compilation which enables quick recompilation of parts of an application...

+**TODO:**

 * adding a node
 * removing a node
 * making a connection
 * removing a connection
 * changing a value in the inspector

-#### Example: Scrubbing
-> The mouse event in the editor is captured and if the underlying AST element allows for scrubbing a slider is rendered.
-On changing the slider the value in the source code is adjusted, the method including the value is recompiled.
-After the method was compiled and installed in the class, the execution continues.
-When the method is executed during stepping the effects of the modified value become apparent.

-> Abstract form: Scrubbing is enabled through incremental compilation which enables quick recompilation of parts of an application...

 ### Within or outside of the application
 > For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.